Frequently asked questions on ILM's management apprenticeship offer, including qualifications, end point assessment and learning resources

 How does the ILM qualification get the learner ready for EPA?

 Our new qualifications have been custom built to exactly dovetail with the requirements of the standard.
 By delivering the new ILM qualifications (in line with the guidance provided in the qualification handbook) you can be confident that you will be covering the full breadth of the standard at the required level and in the required depth.

 What resources can we access to help the learner prepare for EPA?

 We are developing a range of wrap-around resources to help you prepare your learners for EPA.
-These will include sample knowledge tests, which will be available from June 2017, along with clear guidance on how the other assessments will be marked and graded.
+These will include sample knowledge tests, which are now available, along with clear guidance on how the other assessments will be marked and graded.

 How will the knowledge test be delivered?

 The ILM knowledge test will be delivered through City & Guild’s Evolve platform, which is a proven and popular web-based assessment tool.
 This will enable you to administer your exam delivery easily and efficiently.

 When being assessed, will apprentices need to demonstrate knowledge of all relevant models?